Building Your Down Payment

 • Piggy-back loans

-A piggy-back loan is a second mortgage that you close with the first.
-Often the first mortgage is for 80% of the purchase price and the "piggyback" funds 10%.
-The borrower pays the remaining 10%, instead of come up with the typical 20% down payment.
+A piggy-back loan is a second mortgage that closes with the first.
+Often the first mortgage is for 80% of the cost of the home and the "piggyback" is for 10%.
+Instead of the traditional 20 percent down payment, the homebuyer will just have to cover the remaining 10 percent.

 • Carry-Back loans